 Step 1.
 Navigate to one playlist you want to stream on the Spotify app.

-✅ Fix 3.
-Disable Spotify Shuffle Feature
+Fix 3.
+Disable 'Fewer Repeats' Algorithm or Reset Shuffle

 Step 1.
 Go to the 'Now Playing' bar or screen on Spotify desktop or mobile app.
 Then find the 'Shuffle' icon that looks like two overlapped arrows alongside the 'Previous' option.
 The Shuffle button will be green with a green dot under the arrows.

 Step 2.
 Tap the 'Shuffle' button until it turns gray without the green dot.
+After that, you turn off Spotify Shuffle.

-✅ Fix 4.
+Fix 4.
 Empty Your Play Queue

 For PC/Mac: